 The entire struggle up to then had consisted of a series of repeated offensive thrusts by both sides.
 The terrain and the enormous effects of fire in each case caused the attacker to suffer heavy losses, while the defender usually held his position.
 Only laboriously and gradually did the Prussian units make any progress.
 Their battalions were decimated, with the larger part of the officers dead or wounded, while the enemy continually brought up fresh reserves.
-Holding the terrain so far taken took the entire confidence of the commanding general and of all other commanders, as well as the utmost self-sacrifice of the units.
-47 support.
+Holding the terrain so far taken took the entire confidence of the commanding general and of all other commanders, as well as the utnost self-sacrifice of the units.

+Finally, the first successful attack by the XI Corps against the hostile right wing brought the desired support.
 Here success was attained in capturing the Albrechtshäuser farm and Morsbronn and holding them in spite of repeated French attacks.
 Thereafter the Niederwald fell and Elsasshausen was seized from the enemy.
 Counterattacks by the French infantry and cavalry failed to recapture the villages.